Mr Hrutvik Kanabar

 I have previously led seminars in:

 - CO322: Foundations of Computing I. First year course - foundations in: algebra, statistics, proofs, and set theory.

 - CO545: Functional and Concurrent Programming.
 First year course - Erlang and the actor model, Haskell.

 I am currently leading seminars in:

 I studied at University of Cambridge before coming to Kent (2015 - 2018).
 In my first year I read Natural Sciences, before switching to Computer Science for my second and third years.
 My Director of Studies during these last two years was Tim Griffin.
-I will receive my B.A.
-(Hons) in June 2019.

 I am currently coaching for University of Kent Rowing Club!